 - Vehicle accidents (including motorcycle accidents and bicycle accidents)

 There are essentially two types of TBIs: penetrating injuries and non-penetrating injuries.
 Penetrating injuries happen when something gets past the hard skull and enters the brain.
 In a car accident, for example, a sharp piece of metal may hit a passenger so hard that it pushes through the skull and into the soft tissue inside the brain.

 A more common type of TBI is a closed-head injury, which occurs when the head is shaken vigorously or when someone hits their head very hard.
 When this happens, the soft brain can bounce around inside the skull, impacting the inside of the skull hard enough to cause bleeding, bruising and other significant damage.
 A Delaware attorney well-versed in traumatic brain injuries could help assist you in your case.

 A Serious Injury

-A TBI can be a devastating injury.
+A Delaware attorney understands that a TBI can be a devastating injury.
 Patients who experience this type of injury may experience:

 - Mood swings

 - Vision problems or even loss of vision